 Fire Prevention Tips To Implement During National Fire Safety Month

-Every year, over 3,000 fires occur in office properties, reports the National Fire Protection Association (NFPA).
-You can prevent such incidents in your business when you follow several fire prevention tips.
-They’re important during October, National Fire Safety Month, and all year.
+Every year, over 3,000 fires occur in office properties, according to the National Fire Protection Association (NFPA).
+You can prevent such incidents in your business when you follow several fire prevention tips; they’re important during October, National Fire Safety Month, and year-round.

 Know the Laws

 Your business must follow local fire safety laws.
-After you discern the laws, codes and regulations, take the necessary steps to ensure you’re in compliance at all times.
+After you determine the applicable codes and regulations, take the necessary steps to ensure you remain in compliance.

 Check Wiring

-Regularly inspect all the wiring in your building, including electronic and extension cords.
-Replace frayed wires and cords with cracked insulation or broken connectors.
-Limit the number of plugs per outlet, too.
+Regularly inspect all wiring in your building, including electrical and extension cords.
+Replace frayed wires and cords with cracked insulation or broken connectors, and limit the number of plugs per outlet.

 Operate Machines and Appliances Properly

-The machines and appliances you use may overheat and start a fire if they’re used improperly.
-In addition to following the recommended operating procedures, ensure air can circulate properly on all sides of your machines and appliances.
-You may also wish to unplug non-essential items when they’re not in use.
+Machines and appliances may overheat and start a fire if used improperly.
+Follow recommended operating procedures and ensure air can circulate around equipment; unplug non-essential items when they’re not in use.

 Use Hazardous Materials Carefully